crithead/mst-rs/README.md

 ## Demo

-The `demo` tool combines the functions of _data_, _calc_, and _plot_ into a single program that prints a the minimum spanning tree of a set of random points in a plane.
+The `demo` tool combines the functions of _data_, _calc_, and _plot_ into a single program that prints the minimum spanning tree of a set of random points in a plane.
 Takes input from the command line or a configuration file and writes an image of the resulting minimum spanning tree.